aasha01/COVID-19-Visual-Choropleth/README.md

   - Confirmed cases for all available counrties

 ## Packages Used for plotting
   - chart_studio.plotly as py
   - chart_studio.tools as tls
   - plotly.graph_objs as go
   - plotly.express
-  - plotly.plotly and plotly.tools returns brloe error as these packages were deprecated
+  - plotly.plotly and plotly.tools returns error as these packages were deprecated
     - ImportError:
     - The plotly.plotly module is deprecated,
     - please install the chart-studio package and use the